RamaRaju-personal-org/EKS-Infra/README.md

 ### Detailed Terraform Configuration

-Below is the detailed configuration for setting up an EKS cluster using Terraform.
+Below is the detailed configuration for setting up an EKS cluster using Terraform

 #### EKS Module Configuration